What’s American, British, German and Italian?

 Next, Arnolt bought five 1953 Aston Martin DB2/4 chassis and had them sent to Bertone in Italy to receive custom bodies.
 Three featured a curvaceous roadster body designed by Franco Scaglione, who is perhaps most famous for designing Alfa Romeo’s groundbreaking B.A.T. aerodynamic studies in that period.
 (RM Sotheby’s is offering the B.A.T. trioas a single lot at its Contemporary Art Evening Auction in New York on Oct.
 28.)

-Aston Martin, however, was not interested in producing the Bertone-bodied car commissioned by Arnolt.
+Aston Martin, however, had no interest in producing the Bertone-bodied car commissioned by Arnolt.
 The American entrepreneur then turned to Bristol and contracted for chassis to be sent to Bertone for bodies.
 The design used was essentially the same as Scaglione’s slinky Aston Martin roadster, though with different front grille styling.

 The result was striking, and the car itself was highly capable.
 Some have described the Arnolt-Bristol as flamboyant, though Scaglione achieved the head-turning effect with no external ornamentation.

 Not unlike the Cobra, the Bristol 404 chassis used for the Arnolt-Bristol used a transverse leaf front suspension and solid rear axle.
 Arnolt offered his unique sports car in a lightweight version called the Bolide, featuring a cut-down windshield, as well as a more fully trimmed Deluxe Roadster model.
-The latter was priced around $5,000.
+The latter art the time had a price tag around $5,000.

 If you bought an Arnolt-Bristol in the 1950s, chances are pretty good you would not have seen another on the road.
 Just 142 cars were made through 1960, but 12 of those were destroyed in a warehouse fire.
 Of the 130 sold, 80 are believed to remain.